jstrait/beats/README.markdown

 The previous version of Beats is 2.0.0, released on September 4, 2017.
 It is primarily a modernization release, and contains some relatively small backwards incompatible changes.

 * Track rhythms can now have spaces in them.
 For example, `X... ....
 X... ....` is now a valid rhythm.
 Spaces are ignored, and don't affect the rhythm.
 For example, `X...
 X...` is treated as the same rhythm as `X...X...`
-* Wave files using `WAVEFORMATEXTENSIBLE` format can now be used, due to upgrading the WaveFile gem dependency to v0.8.1 behind the scenes.
+* Wave files using `WAVE_FORMAT_EXTENSIBLE` format can now be used, due to upgrading the WaveFile gem dependency to v0.8.1 behind the scenes.
 * Installing the gem is now simpler, since it no longer requires installing the legacy `syck` YAML parser via an extension.
 * A `Fixnum is deprecated` message is no longer shown when using Ruby 2.4
 * **Backwards incompatible changes**: